Fractional Distillation

 Equipment and Techniques

-The equipment used in fractional distillation includes a distillation flask, a condenser, a thermometer, and a receiver.
+The equipment used in fractional distillation includes a distillation flask, a fractionating column (essential for fractional distillation), a condenser, a thermometer, and a receiver.
 The distillation flask is heated using a heating mantle or a hot plate.
 The condenser is a long, coiled tube that is cooled by running water.
-The thermometer is used to measure the temperature of the vapors in the distillation flask.
-The receiver is a flask or beaker that is used to collect the condensed liquid.
+The thermometer is used to measure the temperature of the vapors in the distillation column.
+The receiver is a flask or beaker used to collect the condensed liquid.

 Types of Experiments

-* Separating a mixture of three or more liquids
+- Separating a mixture of three or more liquids (e.g., crude oil refining)

 Data Analysis

-The data from a fractional distillation experiment can be used to determine the boiling points of the liquids in the mixture.
-The boiling point of a liquid is the temperature at which its vapor pressure is equal to the atmospheric pressure.
-The boiling point of a liquid can be determined by plotting a graph of the temperature of the vapors in the distillation flask versus the volume of the condensed liquid.
-The boiling point of the liquid is the temperature at which the graph changes slope.
+Data from a fractional distillation experiment helps determine the boiling points of the liquids in the mixture.
+A liquid's boiling point is the temperature at which its vapor pressure equals atmospheric pressure.
+This can be determined by plotting a graph of temperature versus the volume of the collected liquid.
+The boiling point of each component is identified by a plateau (constant temperature) on the graph.

 Applications

-Fractional distillation has a wide variety of applications in chemistry and industry.
-Some common applications include:
+Fractional distillation has many applications in chemistry and industry:

 Conclusion